31 technology news to start the morning informed of the latest | Technology

 Technological news

-The government approves the construction of the first quantum computer in Spain.
+Don’t sting!
+This is how the new scam that impersonates Mercadona works.
 Read the news

-Elon Musk breaks the record for earnings in a single day and is already the richest person on Earth.
+Watch out!
+4,000 euros fine for adding a person to a WhatsApp group without their permission.
 Read the news

-YouTube announces new measures to protect the little ones and will stop monetizing some videos.
+The concern of sellers increases in the face of Christmas due to the lack of products.
 Read the news

 Mobile phones